Short sale properties can be a great source of income for investors, and a great deal for home buyers.

 Get fully approved for any loan you plan to take long before you make an offer.
 Make sure your lender can close at the drop of a hat, because once the approval comes for the short sale transaction you need to be ready for escrow.

-We secure properties via short sale, and we work with many investors and buyers who are looking for great deals on properties in the New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area area.
+We secure properties via short sale, and we work with many investors and buyers who are looking for great deals on properties in the North Carolina & New Jersey area.